Sjors/nthkey-ios/README.md

 00000001: tpub...
 ```

+Now let's export the key from Coldcard and import that into iOs.
+On the Coldcard, go to "Setttings" -> "Multisig"  -> "Export XPUB".
+This will create a file  `ccxp-00000002.json`.
+In the iOs app go to Settings -> "Add cosigner".
+Select the newly created file.

-To import this into Bitcoin Core:
+To import into Bitcoin Core:

 ```
 F_CC=00000002